Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Simulation Results and Discussion

 In this subsection, we study the convergence behavior of the proposed multi-agent learning approach.
 Specifically, there are eight users and five channels with average received SNR being 5dB, 6dB, 7dB, 8dB and 9dB respectively.
 For convenience of presentation, the QoS indices of all the users are set to $\theta=10^{-2}$.

 For an arbitrarily chosen user, the evolution of channel selection probabilities are shown in Fig. \ref{fig:convergence_pro}.
-It is noted that the selection properties converge to a pure strategy (\{0,0,1,0,0\}) in about 400 iterations.
-In addition, the evolution of the estimation $Q$ is shown in Fig. \ref{fig:convergence_Q}.
-It is noted from the figure that the estimation values also converge.
+It is noted that the selection properties converge to a pure strategy (\{0,0,0,1,0\}) in about 400 iterations.
 These results validate the convergence of the proposed multi-agent learning algorithm with dynamic and incomplete information.
-The evolution aggregate effective capacity of the users are shown in Fig. \ref{fig:convergence_throughput}.
-It is noted that the aggregate effective capacity finally converges to about 8.6 packets/slot, which implies the convergence of all the users.
+In addition, for an arbitrarily choosing user, the evolution of effective capacity, as characterized by (\ref{eq:utility_function}), and the approximation effective capacity, as characterized by (\ref{eq: approximated_utility}), are shown in Fig. \ref{fig:convergence_QoS1}-\ref{fig:convergence_QoS3}.
+It is noted from the figures that the effective capacity also converges in about 500 iterations.
+The interesting results are: i) for small QoS index, e.g., $\theta=10^{-2}$, the effective capacity is almost the same with the proposed approximation effective capacity, ii) for moderate QoS index, e.g., $\theta=5\times 10^{-2}$, there is a slight performance gap (less than 0.05), iii) for large QoS index, e.g., although the performance gap increases, it is still acceptable (about 0.1).
+These results validate not only the convergence of the proposed learning algorithm but also the effectiveness of the proposed approximation formulation.

 We study the convergence behavior versus the learning parameter $\eta$ for different QoS indices and the comparison results for different parameters are shown in Fig. \ref{fig:convergence_eta}.
 These results are obtained by performing 200 independent trials and then taking the expectation.
-It is noted from the figure that he convergence behaviors are different for different QoS indices.
+It is noted from the figure that the convergence behaviors are different for different QoS indices.
 In particular, for relatively small QoS indices, e.g., $\theta=10^{-2}$, the final achievable performance increases as the learning parameter $\eta$ decreases.
 On the contrary, for relatively large QoS indices, e.g., $\theta=10^{-1}$, the trend is opposite.
 Also, it is noted although it takes about 2000 iterations for the proposed multi-agent learning algorithm to converge, it achieves satisfactory performance rapidly (e.g., it achieves 90\% performance in about 500 iterations).
 Thus, the choice of the algorithm iteration is application-dependent.

+As the convergence iterations is random, we study its cumulative distribution function (CDF) in Fig. \ref{fig:convergence_cdf}.
+It is shown that for a given number of channels, e.g., $M=5$, increasing the number of users (for example from $N=5$ to $N=12$) decreases the convergence speed.
+Also, for a given number of users, e.g., $N=12$, increasing the number of channels (for example from $M=5$ to $M=10$) accelerates the convergence speed.
+The reasons is as follows: when the number of users increases, the spectrum becomes crowded and hence it needs more time to converge.